MvBonin/wingpanel-community-indicators/README.md

 This fork combines ayatana indicators with the namarupa project, giving the user more freedom of decision, what to show where.

+Right now, indicator settings are hardcoded.
+We need to work on a Settings menu or a switchboard plug.

 <h1>Description:</h1>
 Keep compatibility with ubuntu/unity indicators on Elementary OS wingpanel.